- 3 cups full-fat coconut milk

 - 1 Honey Mama’s Birthday Cake Blonde Truffle Bar, frozen

-1. Remove your Honey Mama’s bar from the freezer and chop into small pieces, similar in size to mini chocolate chips.
-Place back in freezer to keep chilled while mixing remaining ingredients.
+Remove your Honey Mama’s bar from the freezer and chop into small pieces, similar in size to mini chocolate chips.
+Place back in freezer to keep chilled while mixing the remaining ingredients.

-4. Once your mixture starts to thicken, drop in the chopped Honey Mama’s pieces.
+Once your mixture starts to thicken, drop in the chopped Honey Mama’s pieces.
 I do this gradually to keep the pieces from clumping together.
-Continue running until a thick, “soft serve” consistency is reached.
+Continue running your machine until a thick, soft-serve consistency is reached.
 Every machine is different, but mine takes about 30 minutes.

 - Gelatin helps thicken dairy-free ice cream and minimizes the ice crystals that can form, helping to make your ice cream a little creamier.
 If you are vegetarian, or don’t like to consume gelatin, you can certainly leave it out, but any leftover ice cream may develop an icy consistency after being frozen.